 Injuries from incorrect handling techniques include slipped discs, lumbar strain and spinal injuries.
 If back pain goes untreated, it may result in chronic conditions which may impact the ability to work.

-Employees should follow our TILE manual handling advice when lifting is involved to help minimise the risk of injuries and accidents.
+Employees should follow our TILE manual handling approach when lifting to minimise the risk of injuries and accidents.

 A potential consequence of poor manual handling may be mental health issues.
 While not directly a result of manual handling, the risk of injury and accident can negatively impact employee mental health.

 Long-term conditions may become difficult to manage for the employee, affecting their mental health.
-The pain, symptoms and possible inability to perform specific tasks may result in stress, depression and anxiety.
+The pain, symptoms and possible inability to perform specific tasks may result in stress, depression or anxiety.

-Although physical injuries and ailments are more common and widely recognised, their effect on mental well-being shouldn’t be ignored.
-Depression can be four times more likely in people experiencing constant pain.
+Although physical injuries are more common and widely recognised, their effect on mental well-being should not be ignored.
+Depression is four times more likely in people experiencing constant pain.